ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-18. During pregnancy, the Placenta Chorion Test is commonly used for the diagnosis of hereditary diseases (Fig. 3.3).
+Q. During pregnancy, the Placenta Chorion Test is commonly used for the diagnosis of hereditary diseases (Fig. 3.3).
 The test has a probability of $0.95$ of being correct whether or not a hereditary disease is present.

 <table align='center'>
 <tr>